uhmix/Simple-banking-system/README.md

-Chatgpt'd one part and one part only and that is
+Used chatgpt on one part and one part only and that is:
 	if (balance <= 0) {
 		std::cout << "Cannot withdraw.
 Your balance is zero or negative.\n";
 	}